danwag06/react-onchain/README.md

 # react-onchain

-**Deploy React applications entirely on the BSV blockchain.**
+**Deploy applications to the BSV blockchain.**

 ## Overview

-Your react application on-chain forever!
+Your application on-chain forever!
 No servers, no hosting fees, no downtime.
 Welcome to the decentralized web.

 `react-onchain` makes this a reality.
-It's a CLI tool that inscribes your entire React application on-chain using the BSV blockchain and [1Sat Ordinals](https://docs.1satordinals.com/readme/introduction).
+It's a CLI tool that inscribes your entire application on-chain using the BSV blockchain and [1Sat Ordinals](https://docs.1satordinals.com/readme/introduction).
 Every file—HTML, CSS, JavaScript, images—becomes an immutable ordinal inscription.

 **The best part?** Most apps deploy for less than a penny.
 Your React app becomes censorship-resistant, permanently accessible, and truly decentralized—all for the cost of a fraction of a cent.